What Is The Best RV AC Unit?

 I have to go with the Dometic Brisk II as the best overall RV air conditioner.

-t’s around 20 lbs lighter than the other high performance option in this review.
-Saving weight not only helps when installing but will also help you save on travel costs in the long run.
+Saving weight not only helps when installing, but helps save on travel costs in the long run.

 It can take a lot of initial cold air to cool them down.

-Another thing I like about Dometic is the availability of replacement parts.
 They have excellent customer service and because of how used their brand is you can find a lot of their parts at local dealers and RV stores.

 The unit is compact and has a sleek aerodynamic design that will reduce wind drag and hold up against all kinds of weather and the sun.